 Here, Pan talks about how BlackRock supports its employees, the company culture at the Singapore office, and the skills that have led to her success.

-To learn more about what it’s like to work at BlackRock’s Singapore office, stay tuned for an article featuring a vice president responsible for sustainable investing in the Asia Pacific region.
+To learn more about what it’s like to work at BlackRock’s Singapore office, check out this article featuring a vice president who is responsible for sustainable investing in the Asia Pacific region.

 Tell us about your career journey, and what led you to working as an analyst in real estate securities.